Superrehtard/old_diaspora_wiki/Installing-on-Fedora.md

 #### RVM

 You can install Ruby on a clean per user basis via [RVM](https://rvm.io/).
 This is currently recommended to get the latest Rubygems version.
+To do that run

+        curl -L dspr.tk/1t | bash

 You still need a system Ruby so run: